At the time Hemingfield Colliey was being opened, Hemingfield itself was described as follows:

 Charity Commission [D.R.
 Fearon 20 August 1894], Endowed Charities (West Riding of Yorkshire).
 Return to an Order of the Honourable The House of Commons, dated 10th August 1894; for Parish of Wath-Upon-Dearne, London: HMSO, 1894

-Share your stories of Hemingfield
+Share your stories and connection with Hemingfield

 Get in touch